prof3ssorSt3v3/mad9011/docs/deliverables/finalproject/part4.md

 3. **Incorporate Additional Interactivity:**

    - Enrich the user experience by adding at least one additional interactive element beyond "click" trigger.
-Consider incorporating a dynamic image carousel, or any element that employees a different trigger (i.ie Delay).
+Consider incorporating a dynamic image carousel, or any element that employees a different trigger (i.e Delay).
 The goal is to create engaging and interactive moments that captivate users.

 4. **Realistic Look and Feel:**